materialdigital/core-ontology/docs/ontology_structure.md

 ``pmd:Monte Carlo Simulation`` - A Simulation Process that uses random sampling to solve physical and mathematical problems.

+5.**Devices module**: This category includes devices performing certain functions in industrial processes.

+Main BFO superclass:

+``bfo:object`` - An object is a material entity which manifests causal unity & is of a type instances of which are maximal relative to the sort of causal unity manifested.

+Examples:

+``pmd:Device`` - A physical or virtual entity used to perform a specific function or task, often involving measurement, manipulation, or analysis of materials.

+``pmd:Furnace`` - An enclosed structure in which heat is produced (as for heating a house or for reducing ore).

+``pmd:Creep Testing Device`` - A device used to test the creep behavior of materials under constant stress at high temperatures.

 ### Properties
 PMDco includes properties that define relationships and attributes: